 THE INTERNET IS AN UNREGULATED SOURCE OF INFORMATION IN WRITTEN AND GRAPHIC FORM

-- No floppy disks, CDS, jump drives or cameras may be brought into the library for use in our computers.
-You must purchase a disk at the main desk if you wish to save or download files at a charge of $.50 per disk.
-The library is not responsible for any damage to the disk while downloading.
+Jump drives may be used on the iMac computers only (not the PCs).
+The library is not responsible for any damage to the drive while in use.
 CAUTION: Although we use a virus checker on the library’s computers, this will not completely protect you from the chance of getting a virus.
 Software downloaded from the Internet may contain a virus and you will need to have virus-checking software on your computer.

-- You may check and send email from your personal account, but please NO CHAT ROOMS or ADULT/MATURE SITES.
+You may check and send email from your personal account, but please NOADULT/MATURE SITES.
 The Internet and its available resources may contain material of a controversial nature.
 Parents/guardians/caregivers are reminded that they are responsible for their child’s use of the Internet through library connections.